NimaTorbati/nuclei_annotation/README.md

 - Annotate semi-automatically and revise (the brushing feature will be automatically activated)

 Notes:
-- Press "q" to add and "crtl+del" to remove an annotation
+- Press "q" to add an "crtl+del" to remove an annotation
 - also look at the notes for "Manual instance segmentation and classification with ImageJ"